-You can actually do soem research before you reach Melbourne.
-You can find a range of information about off-campus accommodation at the La Trobe Accommodation Services Office website or check the websites listed above.
+You can actually do some research before you reach Melbourne.
+You can find a range of information about off-campus accommodation at the La Trobe Residential Services website or check the websites listed above.
 You may need to stay somewhere temporarily while searching for long term accommodation.

 Is off-campus accommodation more expensive than on-campus accommodation?

 Many factors will influence this.
 Although the weekly rental price may appear a lot cheaper than the colleges, you will have to consider the cost of furniture, utility bills, transport, etc. Consult the living costs, where we have estimated annual costs, and compared different accommodation types.

 Is it easy to find and organise off-campus accommodation?

 This depends on how well organised you are and what you are looking for.
 If you arrive in Australia, you should visit the Residential Services office for advice and information on rental properties.
 Many students also refer to local real estate agents for rental listings.
 It is important for you to understand that some effort is required to find suitable accommodation.

 I have never lived away from home before.
 What type of accommodation should I choose?

 La Trobe International recommends that young students and students who have not yet lived out of home think very seriously of living on campus or in Homestay.
 If you choose these types of accommodation, you will have friendly people around to assist you with advice on transport, living skills and Australian culture, while you make the considerable transition to studying in an Australian university.